 - Not saving for retirement

 According to a recent report from Haver Analytics, the average 30-year-old is $1 million in the hole by the time they reach retirement age.
 It is pretty common to hear people say, “Not saving for retirement.”
 It’s not.
 The reality is that retirement isn’t just a happy thought.
-It’s actually a very realistic financial goal.
-Unfortunately, most people don’t know how to get there.
+It’s actually a very realistic financial goal, and one that you should be taking seriously and working towards – after all, you can’t possibly predict whether you will need to pay for something like At Home Senior Caregivers to help you later on in life, but it’s better to have savings set aside just in case.
+When you are planning to retire, it is important to know what you might need and what are the aspirations you have for yourself.
+Although, it is best to know how you must go about planning your finances, this aspect of elderly care (this site can prove handy if you are on the lookout for a reliable assisted living facility) might just be something you might have to definitely look into.
+Unfortunately, most people don’t know how to get to this point.
 They are setting themselves up for the long and winding road that is retirement planning.

 It is a truth universally acknowledged that no one starts saving for retirement until much later in life.
 Even though the average American starts contributing to their retirement at age 24, most people who will never be able to retire aren’t saving anything until their 30s.